 - A Traffic Intensity Model which captures details of traffic and pedestrian flows from a range of sources.

-- A Visibility adjustment, where the relative impact of different types of poster can be assessed and integrated into the measurement results.
+- Visibility Adjustment, where the relative impact of different types of posters can be assessed and integrated into the measurement results.

 Various options are available for each of these components.
 Our Gold Standard approach (deployed in several countries including the UK and France) uses a bespoke Multi-Sensor Tracking (MST) Meter carried by a representative sample of people over a two-week period.
-This enables us to track their locations second-by-second, within a one meter tolerance – giving us a precise read on when and how long they are within sight of particular poster panels.
+This enables us to track their locations second-by-second, within a one-meter radius of tolerance – giving us a precise read on when and how long they are within sight of particular poster panels in both indoor and outdoor environments.